mediact/testing-suite/README.md

 location.
 Maintaining them seperately for each project is very inefficient and leads to mistakes.

-The "run.sh" file contains a series of commands that will need to be run by every pipeline.
+The "mediact-testing-suite" file contains a series of commands that will need to be run by every pipeline.
 This includes PHPMD PHPCS and PHPUnit.

-## Packages included
-* phpunit/phpunit
-* mediact/coding-standard
+This package can be run locally or it might be run in a CI setting.
+An example file for running the testing suite in BitBucket Pipelines can be found in this directory.
+It is called bitbucket-pipelines.yml.dist